-Every page on your site comes with a built in top banner and a footer.
+Every page on your site comes with a built in top banner and footer.

-The footer is the blue section at the bottom of the page containing the torch icon, the Caltech wordmark and address, and a set of footer links.
-If you want to remove the log in link from the footer, you can do that at the bottom of the "Theme and Menus" tab of Site Preferences.
-That tab is also where you can add additional links, for example one for "Directions", or "Contact Us" - see the Footer Menu section of that tab.
+The footer is the teal section along the bottom of the page, containing the torch icon, the Caltech wordmark and address, and a set of footer links.
+If you want to remove the Log In link from the footer, you can do that at the bottom of the "Theme and Menus" tab of Site Preferences.
+That tab is also where you can add additional links; for example, one for "Directions", or "Contact Us" - see the Footer Menu section of that tab.

 To create a new page, you have several options.
-On the sitemap, you can click the plus sign with the teal background in the right column.
-There is also a "add child page" option when you hover over a page title.
-And if you are logged in and looking at a page on your site, there will be a bird icon in the lower right.
-Hovering over that will give you links to edit the current page or create new page under this one in the page tree.
+On the Sitemap, you can click the plus sign with the teal background in the right column to add a child to a specific page.
+Or, you can click the "add child page" button that appears when hovering over over a page title.
+Or, if you are logged in and looking at a page on your site, there will be a small bird icon in the lower right.
+Clicking that will give you a popup menu with links to edit the current page or create a child page under this one.